elbec-group/elbec.group/content/authors/en/remei-gonzalez.md

 name: Remei González
 photo: /public/images/remei_gonza-lez_2.jpg
 url: " https://www.researchgate.net/profile/Remei-Gonzalez-Manzanero"
-bio: Spanish language and literature teacher in Secondary Education.
-She holds a bachelor’s degree in Spanish, Master in Cognitive Science and Language and Master in Teacher Training at the University of Barcelona, where she is currently preparing a PhD thesis on the development of the expression of causality from late childhood to higher education in Spanish.
-She is also an associate lecturer at Universitat Autònoma de Barcelona.
+bio: Remei González Manzanero holds a PhD in Language Teaching from the University of Barcelona with a thesis on the development of the expression of causality in writing, a master's degree in Cognitive Science and Language and a master's degree in Teacher Training.
+She is a secondary school Language and Literature teacher and has been involved in several research projects on the learning and development of written language.
 ---